youngmg1995/Path-Finder/README.md

 ### Weighted
   - __*Branch & Bound:*__ Weighted equivalent of breadth-first search, always extending the least costly path so far to all available nodes.
 Guarantees the least costly path will be found, if possible.
     - *Note* - This algorithm is equivalent to Dijkstra's.
 I prefer to call it a branch & bound algorithm that utilizes an extended list because that is how I was taught it and this makes my understanding of it more general.
   - __*A\*:*__ An altered version of branch & bound or Dijkstra's that utilizes an admissable heuristic.
 Like branch & bound the algorithm always extends the best path so far to all available nodes; however, this algorithm considers the best path to be the one with the smallest combined path cost and estimated cost from the current node to the target using the heuristic.
-Gaurantees the least costly path will be found, if possible.
+Guarantees the least costly path will be found, if possible.

 ## Resources
   - __*React:*__ As mentioned previously, this project was bootstrapped using [Create React App](https://create-react-app.dev/).
 I would highly recommend this tool and the linked resources to anyone else considering building a single page app, since it makes building, developing, and deploying the app much simpler.